drakkan/sftpgo/README.md

 - Prometheus metrics are exposed.
 - REST API for users management, backup, restore and real time reports of the active connections with possibility of forcibly closing a connection.
 - Web based interface to easily manage users and connections.
-- Easy migration from Unix system user accounts.
+- Easy migration from Linux system user accounts.
 - Portable mode: a convenient way to share a single directory on demand.
 - Configuration is a your choice: JSON, TOML, YAML, HCL, envfile are supported.
 - Log files are accurate and they are saved in the easily parsable JSON format.